-important food in the world – not only because of its nutritional content but also because it is food for everything on Earth – these organisms represent the original meaning of “food”.
+important food in the world – because of its nutritional content and also because it is food for everything on Earth – these organisms represent the original meaning of “food.”

-The blue whale is the largest animal that has ever lived and can weigh up to 200 tons.
-This king of the oceans feeds exclusively on marine phytoplankton and certain types of krill (krill, in turn, only eats phytoplankton).
-Whales have the largest brains and the healthiest nervous systems of all animals and their lifespan ranges from 80 to 200 years.
+(the world’s smallest plant organism) feeds nature’s most prominent animal – the gigantic blue whale.
+Blue whales are the largest animals and can weigh up to 200 tons.
+This king of the oceans feeds exclusively on marine Phytoplankton and certain krill types (krill, in turn, only eats Phytoplankton).
+Whales have giant brains and the healthiest nervous systems of all animals, and their lifespan ranges from 80 to 200 years.

-Probably the biggest peculiarity of phytoplankton:
+Probably the most significant peculiarity of Phytoplankton:

-When you eat it, not a single part of it is wasted, because the microscopic particles are absorbed directly through the mucous membranes and leave out the actual digestive tract.
-This is really amazing because of even the healthiest foods contain less than 50% absorbable and available nutrients.
+It is almost 100% utilizable for the human body.
+When you eat it, your body can absorb it entirely because the microscopic particles are absorbed directly through the mucous membranes.
+It is impressive because even the healthiest foods contain less than 50% absorbable and available nutrients.

-Get your Phytoplankton today in Living Buddha!
+Get your Phytoplankton today in Living Buddha Biophonic Nutrition!